 You can use these marketing templates to support your outreach.
 They include sample flyers, ads, social media templates, stickers (and more!).

 Quickly and easily cut and paste these Word templates.
 Upload your logo, customize your colors and your Census tagline.
-Be creative and adapt them for the different formats that your reach your constituents and clients
+Be creative and adapt them for the different formats that your reach your constituents and clients.

 Remember: try different ways to reach people.
 Some people will see your flyers, while others will see your emails.
-In any public marketing campaign, it requires 7-10 exposures for people to take an action.
+In any public marketing campaign, it requires 7-10 exposures for people to take an action, and don’t forget to include translated materials to support your constituents.

 Here’s to your successful complete count in the 2020 Census!